beppu/webgui/README.md

 * The project is GPL licensed (see http://www.gnu.org/licenses/gpl.html for exact terms and conditions); use and modification of this code constitutes agreement to the terms; one of the terms is that code added to the project must also be released as GPL

 ## The Request Cycle

+This needs to be moved to a design document.

 * The root level app.psgi file loads all the config files found and loads the site specific psgi file for each, linking them to the proper host names.
 * The site psgi file uses the WEBGUI_CONFIG environment variable to find the config.